 Are you preparing for Japanese New Year?
-The end of next week Tokyo goes quiet as most Japanese travel back to their hometowns to eat, drink and relax for three days.
+Tokyo goes quiet this week as most Japanese travel back to their hometowns to eat, drink and relax for three days.
 I love the silence of Tokyo over the holiday – a great time to bike around due to far fewer cars, and relax at home.
 A lot of preparation goes into New Year’s celebration, so it will be too late at this point to pull off everything, but you can accomplish some today!
 Have a wonderful New Year Celebration!
-For fun family activities over the Japanese New Year holiday check here.

 Japanese New Year Preparations